rguitton/rguitton.github.io/_news/announcement_3.md

     <li>Machine learning</li>
 </ul>

-> An inspiring quote about starting a PhD
+> An inspiring quote about starting a PhD.
 > —An inspiring person

+---